My Dog Doesn’t Like to Cuddle, Is Something Wrong?

 When your dog feels the need to be “on duty” like this, then they are showing that they feel they are the head of the pack.
 Are they also overly protective of you and your property?
 Do they bark at other dogs through the fence?
 Does it sometimes feel like they’re pulling and pushing you around, even stepping on your feet?

 These are just a few signs of dominance in dogs.
 If you’ve noticed any of these, you need to address things right away before they escalate into getting aggressive with other dogs or strangers.
-Continue to the last section of this article where we’ll tell you how to do that.
+Go back to the first section of this article where we went over how to do that.

 Will My Dog Become More Cuddly?